Suan cai: Nutrients

 Adding nutrients to suan cai can reduce the fermentation time and nitrite content of suan cai, for example, Asp, Thr, Glu, Cys, Tyr, Mg2+, Mn2+ and inosine.
 With the condition of 10 C, the fermentation time of suan cai is reduced by 5 days compared with that of unsupplemented suan cai, and the nitrite content of suan cai supplemented with these nutrients was approximately 0.7 times less than that of suan cai without supplemented nutrients.

 Regional

-Muslim regions in China and Taiwan
+Muslim regions in China

 In Chinese Islamic cuisine, suancai can top off noodle soups, especially beef noodle soup.

 Hakka

 In Hakka cuisine, suancai (called soen choi in Hakka) is a common pantry staple used in many Hakka dishes, including stir fries.

 Hunan

 In Hunan, suancai is frequently made with ginger and chilies (typical of Hunan cuisine).

 Guangdong and Hong Kong

 In Cantonese cuisine, it is served in a small dish, often as an appetizer, and usually free.
 Sometimes it can be available in mini-containers on the dining table.
 There are also Cantonese variations such as salted suancai (鹹酸菜).